sethi-ishmeet/git-materclass/git-masterclass-guide.md

-# Masterclass - Git for Beginners
+# Masterclass - Git for Beginners - part 1

 ## A Comprehensive Guide to Version Control